8 common bank fees—and how to avoid them

 A wire transfer can be the best way to send money fast.
 However, banks often charge for this service.

-How much?
-It’s not uncommon to pay $20 or more for domestic transfers and $35 or more to send money abroad.
+It varies, but usually $20 or more for domestic transfers and $35 or more for international transfers.

 When you open a checking account, your bank will usually give you some checks for free.
 However, once the initial supply runs out, you may be charged for additional checks.

 Up to $25, depending on the quantity and style of check you choose, and whether you need them right away.